sgoldenbird/co-coding/README.md

 ## 🤝 Collaboration Rules

-- Each participant will create their own branch and code individually.
-Example: sienna
+- Each participant will create their own branch with their name and code individually.
-- Submit a PR to the main branch by **Friday** each week.
-- Merging will occur every Saturday.
-- We will provide feedback to each other through code reviews and issues.
 - We will solve 3~4 problems per week.
 (Adjustments will be made if the difficulty increases.)
+- We will provide feedback to each other through code reviews and issues.
+- We will maintain the repo by taking turns(Sienna -> Adrian -> Rafi)
+- Refer to **[the milestones](https://github.com/sgoldenbird/co-coding/milestones)** for the specific progress.
+- Refer to **[co-coding roadmap](https://github.com/sgoldenbird/projects/2)** for the overall progress.

+### 🤝 PR Rules

+- Submit a PR to the main branch by **Friday** each week.
+- Merge every Saturday.

+### 🤝 Issue Rules

 - If you encounter difficult problems, create an issue using **the question issue template** to ask questions and share solutions.
-- Refer to **[the milestones](https://github.com/yourusername/yourrepo/milestones)** for the specific progress.
+- Label a category of a problem (e.g. `array` `string`)

-## 🤝 Commit Rules
+### 🤝 Commit Rules

-- Commit after solving each problem
+- Commit after solving each problem.
-- Refer to the table below for writing commit messages
+- Refer to the table below for writing commit messages.

 | Commit Type | Description                                          | Example Message                                                   |
 | ----------- | ---------------------------------------------------- | ----------------------------------------------------------------- |